Search for classes

-You can enroll in additional classes or swap courses through the open registration period.
+You can self-enroll in additional courses or swap courses through the open registration period.
 You can also drop a course if you are enrolled in multiple courses for the semester.

-NOTE: There is a $65 non-refundable registration fee for winter and summer sessions.
-During the fall and spring semesters, a $65 non-refundable cancellation fee will be charged if you withdraw or cancel.
+*There is a $65.00 non-refundable registration fee for winter and summer sessions.
+During the fall and spring semesters, a $65.00 non-refundable cancellation fee will be charged if you withdraw or cancel.